i2r-simmc/i2r-simmc-2021/README.md

 For Sub-Task 2, TBA

-So far our results are as followings:
+So far our results for devtest set are as followings:

 | Sub-Task 1 | Accuracy |
 | :------: | :------: |